carpentries/instructor-training/_episodes/08-motivation.md

 >
 > We all have a different motivation for teaching, and that is a really good thing!
 > SWC wants instructors with diverse backgrounds because you each bring something
 > unique to our community.
-Read
-> the [testimonials]({{ page.root }}/testimonials/) from other instructors,
-> to see what motivates them to teach.
-After this class, or during a break,
+>
-> write a short explanation of what motivates you to teach.
-Save this as part of
+> What motivates you to teach? write a short explanation of what motivates you to teach.
-> your teaching philosophy for future reference.
+> Save this as part of your teaching philosophy for future reference.
 >
 > This exercise should take about 5 minutes.
 {: .challenge}